Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 - I created a new public repository on GitHub using the Code Institute template.
 - I then created a workspace and started coding on GitPod.
 - All relevant files were created.
-- As I worked I previewed changes using python??.
 - To save my work safely I continued to use the terminal consistently by using:
     - **git add .** to add work to git
     - **git commit -m""** to commit the work